 If you have a confirmed Genital Wart, this can be removed (usually through cryotherapy, which involves freezing the infected cells).
 There are also creams that can be prescribed to help remove warts, reduce their symptoms and even prevent their reoccurrence.

 What else should I get tested for?

-Better2Know promotes regular and thorough STI testing, as this is the only way to be certain of your sexual health status. if you are concerned about a particular STI, or are simply unsure about your sexual health, Better2Know suggests either the Full Screen or the Platinum Screen, each of which provide comprehensive testing for a wide range of harmful infections.
+Better2Know promotes regular and thorough STI testing, as this is the only way to be certain of your sexual health status.
+If you are concerned about a particular STI or are simply unsure about your sexual health, Better2Know suggests either the Full Screen or the Platinum Screen, both of which provide comprehensive testing for a wide range of harmful infections.

 How can I book my test?

 To arrange your private appointment with Better2Know today, please call our experienced Patient Services team on the number displayed at the top of the page.
-Alternatively, you can book online by clicking the orange button above and following the set of instructions.
+Alternatively, you can book online by clicking the Book Now button and following the instructions.